ryuz/imx219_mipi24_sipeed/README_en.md

 Impedance control is based on the manufacturing specifications for "FR4-Standard TG 135-140" 4-layer boards from [JLCPCB](https://jlcpcb.com/).

 Prototyping was also done with JLCPCB's PCBA service.
-Some unusual component choices were made due to the selection of parts that happened to be in stock at the time.
+Some components, such as oscillators, may be discontinued parts because they were selected from those in stock at the time.
+If you manufacture this board yourself, please select alternative or compatible parts as needed.

-The cable used is [05-24-A-0030-A-4-06-4-T](https://www.marutsu.co.jp/pc/i/46064636/), but this was purchased by mistake and is shorter than intended, so it has only been tested with this cable so far.
+The cables tested are [05-24-A-0030-A-4-06-4-T](https://www.digikey.jp/ja/products/detail/gct/05-24-D-0030-A-4-06-4-T/21266592) and [05-24-A-0152-A-4-06-4-T](https://www.digikey.jp/ja/products/detail/gct/05-24-A-0152-A-4-06-4-T/21266890).

 ## Disclaimer